deggja/gaze/README.md

 ### Starting the app

-To start the game, simply run the compiled binary:
+To start the app, simply run the compiled binary:

 ```sh
 ./gaze